You might have asked yourself why citations are important at some point in your academic career.

 - CSE- Citing Guide from UNC University Libraries

 Need help with managing a large number of citations?
-Check out the Citation Management guide that shows you how to collect and organize your citation information using Endnote Online, Zotero, BibMe, EasyBib, and NoodleTools Express programs.
+Check out the Citation Management tools page that shows you how to collect and organize your citation information using Endnote Online, Zotero, BibMe, EasyBib, and NoodleTools Express programs.

 Research Services Contact